 Or maybe you want to live in a renovated vintage 1920’s bungalow with boutique shops and excellent restaurants a short stroll from your front porch.
 Walkability can be one of the key benefits of Intown Atlanta living.
 Learn more about the best walkable Atlanta neighborhoods.

 Two of our favorites walkable neighborhoods for bungalows and interesting Atlanta architecture are Virginia-Highland and Inman Park.
-Rest assured, there is an Intown Atlanta neighborhood that has the vibe you seek.
+Rest assured, there is an Intown Atlanta neighborhood that meets all your requirements.

 3. What are my space requirements?

 Nobody can predict the future but when buying a home or condo it’s a good idea to buy just a little extra space to grow into so you don’t feel forced to sell and move after a few short years.
-That may mean bypassing the shiny new but tiny Midtown condo for one that’s a tad more practical.
+That may mean bypassing the shiny new but tiny Midtown condo for one that’s not as new but a tad more practical.